The WSIB sets an annual maximum for insurable earnings.

 - Union dues

-- Allowances such as for car, clothing, moving, tools, travel that are reported as taxable benefits and therefore included in income
+- Allowances for car, clothing, moving, tools, and travel that are reported as taxable benefits and are included in income

 - Bonuses, incentives, taxable awards, prizes, taxable gifts

 - Director Fees': If the director is an employee of the company, the amount of fee is added to the regular pay period's earnings

 - Gratuities: tips paid directly to the employee by the customer being served

 - Maternity benefits paid by the employer

 - Severance pay as required under the Employment Standards Act, 2000

 - Sick benefits paid to a worker directly by a private insurance company